 Bryan: [18:04] Yes.

 Derek: [18:03] which makes sense.
-Honestly, I think that’s where we are with this date of the software.
+Honestly, I think that’s where we are with the state of the software.
 There’s another piece of that though, you’re tracking certain student activities.

 [18:29] Is it knowing the difference between an individual assignment and a group work assignment?
 How do you tease out some of those metacognitive struggles that students have?